Nieheim: "Holsterturm" landmark

 As Nieheim's landmark, the Holsterturm (tower) on a nearby bank south of the main town, can look back on a 700-year history.

 Mediaeval vault system

 Unique in Westphalia is the vault system through which runs the Nikolausbach (brook), which rises below the Holsterberg (mountain) and runs through the middle of town in this mediaeval vault system.

 Weberhaus Nieheim

-The Weberhaus Nieheim, the doctor, poet and politician Friedrich Wilhelm Weber's former abode, today houses a widely known Kolping diocesan training centre and a Heimvolkshochschule, which lends itself well to any form of training work and has at its disposal the best technical equipment.
+The Weberhaus Nieheim, the former residence of the doctor, poet and politician Friedrich Wilhelm Weber, today houses a Kolping diocesan training centre and a Heimvolkshochschule, which provides facilities for various forms of training work and is equipped with modern technical equipment.

 Also, the Pan-German Education Centre of Youth in Europe (Gesamtdeutsche Bildungsstätte der Deutschen Jugend in Europa) in Nieheim-Himmighausen offers extensive seminars for groups geared towards various ends.

 Nieheimer Flechthecke

 Typical of countryside scenery around Nieheim is what is called Flechthecke, meaning, roughly, "braided hedge".
 The hedges themselves are mostly – about 80% – hazelnut growth, all planted in a row.
 Here and there are found the odd hawthorn and single wild roses.
 Trimmed willow trees, about 2 m high, serve as living fenceposts to keep the hedges steady.
 Young withes are taken from these willows to do the braiding.
 If dairy cows or horses are to be kept in the paddock ringed by one of these braided hedges, blackthorn twigs are also tied onto the inside to thwart any nibbling.
 A finished hedge has a height of roughly 1.5 m and is braided in three layers.